HanqinP/UiPath/document/orchestrator.md

 ## Orchestrator entities-Tenants and Folders

 ### overview
 A single Orchestrator instance can be split into multiple Tenants.
 Each tenant in an organization can be further subdivided and organized into Folders.

-Tenants are designed for the purpose of completed isolation of all Orchestrator entities(i.e., Robots, Assets, Queues, etc.) between these segregated instances of your deployment.
+Folders provide isolation at the resource level, while tenants provide isolation at the organizational level.

+## Tenant entities
+Robots are tenant entities.
+This means that they can be allocated to multiple folders in that tenant.
+Using roles and permissions, the way robots work with each of the folders can be customized.

+Packages are published to Orchestrator using feeds.
+The feeds can be configured to be at tenant level, or at folder level.

+### User entities
+Both human users and robots are uniquely identified with user in Orchestrator.

+The level of access and the actions that your users can perform is controlled using two elements:
+- accounts, which establish the identify of a user and are used to log in to your UiPath applications
+- roles, which are assigned to accounts in order to grant them certain permissions within the UiPath ecosystem.

+### Machine entities
+These are Orchestrator entities corresponding to the workstations where human users and robots work, Using API keys, they enable the connection between the physical or virtual machines and Orchestrator.

+### License entities
+The right to use Studio and/or Robots, both attended and unattended, is done through licenses.
+Licenses exist at tenant level, from where they get distributed to users, and consumed when the machines connect to Orchestrator.

+### Webhook entites
+It facilitate the communication between Orchestrator and other applicatons at API level.
+These are mapped at tenant level, which means they cannot be differentiated between foleders and will provide information for the entrie tenant.

+## Folder entites
+A folder is a storage area that helps keep your projects separate.
+From the entities defined at the beginning of the lesson, processes and jobs are folder entities.
+Packages depend on feed configuration.